aniray2908/ML-foundations-rebuild/README.md

 # ML Foundations Rebuild

-A structured 6-week machine learning foundations reboot focused on mathematical maturity, statistical learning theory, and disciplined model evaluation.
+A structured 6-week rebuild of core machine learning foundations, covering linear algebra, statistical learning, and disciplined model evaluation.
+This repository focuses on mathematical clarity, structured experimentation, and engineering discipline — not certificate collection.

 This repository is not about collecting certificates.